 Other easy ways to create instant beds involve setting up a frame of some kind, and filling the frame with growing medium.
 The frame can be a temporary affair made from plastic fencing or untreated boards, or you can build frames from scrap lumber, slender logs or stacked block or stone.
 Or talk to a fencing company about recycling rails from discarded cedar rail fencing.
 You don’t need to build four-sided frames — just lay two long rails or logs parallel to each other and fill with soil.

 Should you decide to buy framing materials, plastic fencing planks are lightweight and easy to use.
 Many work with snap-together corner connectors, and many stores carry matching planks and connectors, which are made from recycled plastic and can be mounted on short wood posts.
 I always need a new bed somewhere, so I’ve invested in heavy, termite-proof composite decking planks.
-Recycled plastic corner connectors I bought from Gardener’s Supply 12 years ago have helped me plop down instant beds in three states, and they show no signs of giving up.
+Recycled plastic corner connectors I bought from Gardener’s Supply 12 years ago have helped me plop down instant garden beds in three states, and they show no signs of giving up.
 My corner connectors are quite similar to the Raised Bed Corners, still sold by Gardener’s Supply, as well as the Multi-level Raised Bed Stakes sold by Lee Valley Tools.

 If you want a more natural frame, a “bird nest” made with brush or stalks and filled to overflowing with compost and soil, is a great way to grow pumpkins or winter squash.

 Fill ’Er Up